nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 2. `TemporaryMemory` supports the redo command, and therefore, after performing an undo, more recent iterations of the file are still stored in an auxiliary storage component.
 3. When the user performs an undo and then edits/saves the file once again, more recent iterations of the file must be overwritten.
 Therefore, this temporary storage is cleared.

 `TemporaryMemory`, therefore, is a specialised memory stack, where each item is an iteration of the Dengue Hotspot Tracker file.
-To be precise, it is `TemporaryMemory` is a stack which holds as attributes a `Deque` for the primary memory stack and an auxiliary storage `Stack`, which temporarily stores popped items.
+It holds as attributes a `Deque` for the primary memory stack and an auxiliary storage `Stack`, which temporarily stores popped items (undone operations).

 * `TemporaryMemory#saveNewLatest(ReadOnlyDengueHotspotTracker latest)` — Saves the current Dengue Hotspot Tracker state in its history, pushing it into the primary memory stack represented by a `Deque`.
 * `TemporaryMemory#undo()` — Restores the previous Dengue Hotspot Tracker state from its history.
 This pops an item from the primary memory stack represented by a `Deque` and pushes it into the auxiliary storage stack implemented with a `Stack`.